Presented by Paystrubmakr.com By John Wolf

-For taxable years beginning after December 31, 1982, the IRS may treat a late subchapter election as times where the IRS determines that there was reasonable cause for the failure to make the election on a timely basis §1362(b)(5)).
+For taxable years beginning after December 31, 1982, the IRS may treat a late subchapter election as times when the IRS determines that there was reasonable cause for the failure to make the election on a timely basis §1362(b)(5)).

 If the corporation’s election would be valid except for the failure of a shareholder to file a consent on time, that shareholder may apply for an extension of time to file the consent.
 The request for an extension of time to file should be sent to the Internal Revenue Service Center where Form 2553 was filed.